pavelbrm/pavelbrm.github.io/_posts/2021-04-17-package-layout-cross.md

 >
 > – J. K. Rowling

 This draft is the first in a series about designing packages in the cross-platform context.
-It covers some basic theory and tells about the simplest way to control the Go compiler depening on a platform.
+It covers some basic theory and tells about the simplest way to control the Go compiler depending on a platform.

 <!--more-->